COVID-19 pandemic in Namibia: Testing

 Before the confirmation of COVID-19 in Namibia, tests could not be done locally.
 Instead, samples had to be sent to South Africa for testing, which accounted for longer than usual waiting times.
 Namibian Institute of Pathology (NIP) started testing locally in Windhoek at the end of March 2020.
-In late April, private laboratory PathCare started testing samples.
+In late April, private laboratory company PathCare started testing samples.
 Namibia was hit by a lack of reagents at the end of April, which slowed down testing.
 Private testing at PathCare is expensive (about N$850) compared to state (NIP) testing which is free to the patient.
 At the end of April, 362 tests had been conducted, 206 by the Namibian government through the Namibian Institute of Pathology (NIP), and 156 by South African laboratories.

 On 1 July, the Health Ministry announced that there is substantial backlog of laboratory results.
 Results announced at this time dated back to samples tested almost a week before that.
 The Ministry however said they were "working on this matter" together with the Namibian Institute of Pathology.
 As of 1 July, 9,551 tests were carried out.